Certifying entanglement dimensionality by $k$-reduction moments: Estimation of empty -reduction moments

 \subsection{Moment estimation by randomized measurements}

 Here we discuss moment estimation based on the classical shadow \cite{huan2020}, which is a prototypical method based on randomized measurements.
 This method consists of two steps, namely, data acquisition and prediction.

-In the phase of data acquisition, we first randomly sample a unitary operator $U$ from a given unitary ensemble $\caU$ on the Hilbert space $\caH$ and apply it to the state $\rho$ under consideration.
+Suppose $\rho\in\caS(\caH_{\rmA\rmB})$, and $\dim(\caH_{\rmA\rmB}) = D$.
+In the phase of data acquisition, we first randomly sample a unitary operator $U$ from a given unitary ensemble $\caU$ on the Hilbert space $\caH_{\rmA\rmB}$ and apply it to the state $\rho$ under consideration.
 Then we perform a measurement in the computational basis and record the measurement outcome $b$.
-Based on $U$ and $b$, we can create a classical shadow of the unknown state as follows,
+Based on $U$ and $b$, we can create a classical shadow of the unknown state as follows:

 Here $\caM_{\mathrm{cs}}$ is the measurement channel, which depends on the ensemble $\caU$, and $\caM^{-1}_{\mathrm{cs}}$ is the inverse of $\caM_{\mathrm{cs}}$ and is known as the reconstruction map.
 If $\caU$ corresponds to the global Clifford group, then the above equation reduces to